Durgesh-Joshi/Java/README.md

 # Java
 This is Java Repository
-All project releted to java is present in this repository.hhhhhhhhhhhhhhhhhhhhh
+All project releted to java is present in this repository.